m00racle/newPong/docs/docs.md

 [x] : player 1 has difficulties reaching the enter/return key just to pause. -> change the function key from 'enter'/'return' to 'space' bar. this will make easier for both players to reach the button to pause or resume the game.

+### Speed Tweaks
+Here is some tweak

+[ ] TODO the game feels boring seems like the speed is monotone

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**